sishgupta/Winget-Manager/prompts.md

 If any one of those events happens, and it's been more than 24 hours (or whatever your interval is), it launches the Winget update payload.

 ### Prompt:
-double clicking the icon should "upgrade now"
+Double clicking the icon should "upgrade now"

 ### Reponse:
 This is actually incredibly easy to do thanks to how pystray handles menus under the hood!